cleder/awesome-python-testing/README.md

 - [CrossHair](https://github.com/pschanely/CrossHair) - An analysis tool for Python that blurs the line between testing and type systems.
 - [ghostwriter](https://hypothesis.readthedocs.io/en/latest/ghostwriter.html) - Writing tests with Hypothesis frees you from the tedium of deciding on and writing out specific inputs to test.
+- [greenproof](https://github.com/zxyasfas/greenproof) - Checks whether a coding agent's green pytest run was earned, not manufactured by editing the tests.
+Snapshots the original tests, then reruns the agent's current code against them to see if it still passes.
 - [importlab](https://github.com/google/importlab) - A library that automatically infers dependencies for Python files.
 Importlab's main use case is to work with static analysis tools that process one file at a time, ensuring that a file's dependencies are analysed before it is.
 - [Klara](https://github.com/usagitoneko97/klara) - Static analysis tools to automatic generate test case, based on SMT (z3) solver, with a powerful ast level inference system.
 - [logot](https://github.com/etianen/logot) - Test whether your code is logging correctly.